partcyborg/rutorrent-flood-docker/README.md

 Also includes MaterialDesign theme as an option.

 You need to run pyrocore commands with user "abc", which is who runs rtorrent, so use "su - abc" after connecting container before using pyrocore commands.
 If you already have torrents in your rtorrent docker instance, you have to add extra information before using pyrocore, check here: http://pyrocore.readthedocs.io/en/latest/setup.html in the "Adding Missing Data to Your rTorrent Session" topic.

-rTelegram is added, that will allow you to control your rtorrent instance from Telegram client.

-Tested and working on Synology and QNAP, but should work on any x86_64 devices.

 ## Instructions